A Quiet Vision Board for an Intentional Life

 At first, I usually pin everything that I’m drawn to, without asking myself why.
 After I get a good collection of images, I then go back and ask myself:

-Keep in mind, this is not about being someone else.
-Rather, it should feel more like coming home to yourself.
+Keep in mind, this is not about becoming someone else.
+Rather, it should feel more like coming home to yourself — and perhaps meeting a fuller version of yourself there.

 As you curate, notice the emotional patterns that emerge from the images you're pinning.
-Do they speak of calm, connection, home, solitude, etc.?
+Do the images speak of calm, creativity, connection, beauty, home, freedom, meaningful work, adventure, solitude, or renewal?

 My Vision Board